7UnitSoftwares/bloomx-website/ADMIN_AUTHENTICATION_GUIDE.md

 ## 🚨 **Important Security Notes**

-### **Change Default Password**
-1. After first login, change the default password
+### **Root Account Protection**
+1. The root account (`root@bloom-bi.it`) is protected and cannot be deleted
-2. Use the user management interface
+2. Root account is only visible to root users in the user management interface
+3. Root account properties (email, username, role) cannot be modified
+4. Only password and last login can be updated for the root account

+### **User Management**
-3. Create additional admin users as needed
+1. Use the user management interface to create additional admin users
+2. All new users should use strong passwords
+3. Regular users cannot see or modify the root account

 ### **Production Deployment**
 - Ensure `src/data/auth.json` is not publicly accessible